LaviniaThosatriavi/Portfolio-Website/README.md

 ## Contributing

 Contributions to the project are welcome!
-If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.
-Let's make this portfolio website even better together.
+If you have any ideas, suggestions, or bug fixes to support my personal website project, please open an issue or submit a pull request.